This topic covers the following information:

 Data at rest for BMC Helix Custom Applications-based services is encrypted by default in all environments.
 Encryption is implemented using PostgreSQL encryption at the file system level.
 See the

-Data Partition Encryption section of Encryption options for more information.
+Data Partition Encryption section of

 The connection of the BMC Helix Client Gateway utilizes the same HTTPS encryption techniques, including support for TLS 1.2, FIPS 140-2 cryptographic ciphers, and 2048-bit key length.